MazamaScience/PWFSLSmoke/docker/README.md

 ## Test the Docker Image ##

 Having built the docker image we can now test it.
-The following output was obtained on December 12, 2017:
+The following output was obtained on Marh 06, 2018:

 ```
 docker run -ti mazamascience/pwfslsmoke R --vanilla